aviboddu/NodeScript/README.md

 - IF: Executes the following code if the given expression is true.
 Syntax `IF <expression>`
 - ELSE: Executes the following code if the previous if statement was false.
 Syntax `ELSE`
 - ENDIF: Marks the end of the IF clause.
 Either ends the IF code section or the ELSE code section.
 Only one is needed per IF/ELSE statement.
 Syntax `ENDIF`
+- NOP: Does nothing.
+Helpful for synchronizing the timing of multiple nodes.
+Syntax `NOP`